 Canard Wings

-A canard wing aircraft is an airframe configuration of a fixed wing aircraft in which a small wing or horizontal airfoil is ahead of the main lifting surfaces, rather than behind them as in a conventional aircraft.
-The canard may be fixed, movable, or designed with elevators.
-Good examples of aircraft with canard wings are the Rutan VariEze and Beechcraft 2000 Starship.
+A canard wing configuration places a small wing or horizontal airfoil ahead of the main lifting surfaces, rather than behind them as in conventional aircraft.
+The canard may be fixed or movable and may incorporate elevators for pitch control.
+This configuration can improve stall characteristics and pitch stability, as the canard typically stalls before the main wing.
+Examples of canard-equipped aircraft include the Rutan VariEze and the Beechcraft 2000 Starship.
 [Figures 5 and 6]

 ![]() |